Pie-eating Sutton goalkeeper quits club in tears over gambling stunt

 The news capped a surreal few hours in the history of the world’s oldest cup competition.

-Shaw, 46, who weighs 20 stone, was caught on camera tucking into the pie minutes from the end of Monday’s game against Sutton, who were trailing 2-0 having used their regulation three substitutes.
+Shaw, 46, who weighs 20 stone, was caught on camera tucking into the pie minutes from the end of Monday’s fifth round game against Arsenal, with Sutton trailing 2-0 having used their regulation three substitutes.

 The keeper had featured on promotion materials during the non-league club’s surprise FA Cup run after revealing that he played in the same youth team as former England striker Alan Shearer.